Skip to content

 Inserts documents into a table.

-• Documents must contain an xt$id column.
+• Documents must contain an _id column.

-• If the document already exists, 'insert' currently behaves like an upsert - it will overwrite the existing document for the valid-time range specified (or now → end-of-time if not provided).
+• If the document already exists, 'insert' behaves like an upsert - it will overwrite the existing document for the valid-time range specified (or now → end-of-time if not provided).

 UPDATE